maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 ![][Icon Slider]

-Line up the top edge of each icon on an equidistant grid line whose coordinate is a multiple of 5 pixels.
+Right align your icons and place each icons top edge on an equidistant grid line whose coordinate is a multiple of 5 pixels.
 For example, the horizontal grid line coordinates for 4 icons that are 16px x 16px might be:

 0 (first image)<br>
 20px<br>
 40px<br>
 60px

 Using multiples of five makes it easier to find the Y coordinate in the CSS positioning property later on.
-The the following XY values for positioning would apply to the above:
+The CSS positioning XY values for the above are:

 0, 0<br>
 0, -20px<br>
 0, -40px<br>
 0, -60px

 Experience has also shown me that having extra pixels of blankness between icons can be beneficial.
-For example, if icons are 32px x 32px, >40 pixel gridlines would be good, but not 35px:
+For example, if icons are 32px x 32px, >40 pixel gridlines would be good, but not 35 pixels:

 ![][Icon Grid]